Boat Tours FAQ

 Is there a bathroom on the tour boat?

-There is not a bathroom on the tour boat Potamoi.
+There is not a bathroom on the sightseeing boat or Tiki boat.
 We do have one at the check-in location at Vero Tackle & Watersports.

 Where do we meet the tour boat?